👉 See also: Aller example sentences (Word of the Day lesson) »

 I’m not going well.

-In the situation where you are really not doing well you can say: “Non, ca ne va pas du tout”.
-This translates literally to “No, it’s not going at all” and means “I’m really not doing well”.
+If you’re really not doing well, you can say: “Non, ça ne va pas du tout.”
+This literally means “No, it’s not going at all.”

-In a second situation, you can ask “Comment ça va?”.
-Here, rather than just asking “is it going” you’re really asking “How’s it going?” or more specifically “How are you doing?”
+In another situation, you might ask “Comment ça va ?” — a slightly more complete way to say “How’s it going?” or more specifically, “How are you doing?”

 Comment ça va?